vitormhenrique/OctoPrint-Enclosure/README.md

 * Multiple filament sensors for dual or more extrusion
 * Alarm when enclosure temperature reaches some sort of value

+Check pictures and more information on thingiverse: http://www.thingiverse.com/thing:2245493

 **Software**

 Install the plugin using the Plugin Manager bundled with OctoPrint, you can search for the Enclosure plugin or just use the url: https://github.com/vitormhenrique/OctoPrint-Enclosure/archive/master.zip.